Legislation for Patients in Denmark

 - Neuropathic pain, i.e. pain due to brain disease, spinal cord or nerves

-However, the law is designed so that prescription is entirely a matter between the patient and the doctor.
+The law is designed so that prescription is entirely a matter between the patient and the doctor.
 Manufacturers are fully responsible for the product itself and the doctor for the prescription with the consent of his patient.

 From 1/1 2019, a financial supplement program has taken effect retroactively for the entire trial period.
 That means that if you have had a prescription under the trial program you will automatically be reimbursed 50% up to 10.000 DKK.
 For terminal patients, the financial supplement is 100%.

-Prescription from within the EU
+Prescription from a doctor within the EU

 Due to Denmark’s membership of the EU, it is possible for patients to receive prescription and dispensing of cannabis in another EU country.